FHVBlockchain2024/Maren-Cem/README.md

 To interact with the contract we have made a `interact.js` script.
 The script both deposits and withdraws, and shows balance.

 This can be run by typing `npx hardhat run scripts/interact.js --network sepolia`.

+## Working on this project
+When making this project we used the tasks from class as a staring point, and from there tried to implement other functionality then the one we did in class.
+We also utilized Chat GPT to refine and troubleshoot while working on this project.

+Maren and Cem